inzexg-coder/Amenodes/README.md

 ---

-## Pull Request Preview System
+## Preview Environment System

-Every pull request automatically deploys a live preview to https://amenoke.ru/preview/[branch-name]/amenodes.html
+Every branch automatically gets a live preview at `https://amenoke.ru/preview/[branch-name]/amenodes.html` for 10 minutes after the last commit.

 ### How it works

 The GitHub Actions workflow:
-- Runs on `pull_request` events (opened, synchronize, reopened)
+- **Creates preview** when a new branch is created (except main/master)
-- Validates JavaScript syntax and HTML structure
+- **Updates preview** on every push to any branch (except main/master)
-- Deploys the branch to a unique preview subdirectory
+- **Auto-cleans** previews after 10 minutes of inactivity
-- Posts a comment on the PR with the live preview URL
+- Validates JavaScript syntax and HTML structure before deployment
-- Updates the comment on each push to the branch
+- Shows preview URL in GitHub Actions logs and summary

 ### Preview URL format